Maritime and other transport

 Top 5 ports in the port liner shipping connectivity index

-Despite disruptions—including port congestion, the COVID-19 pandemic, and evolving trade patterns—these ports have steadily improved their performance over time.
-Their resilience reflects sustained investment in port infrastructure, digital systems, and intermodal integration, which has strengthened their role in global maritime networks and enabled continued growth in liner shipping connectivity.
+Despite disruptions—including port congestion, the COVID-19 pandemic, and evolving trade patterns—these ports have improved their performance over time.
+Their resilience reflects sustained investment in infrastructure, digital systems, and intermodal integration, strengthening their role in global maritime networks.

 Ports with the fastest connectivity growth over the last decade

-Top 10 ports with the highest growth in the Port Liner Shipping Connectivity Index, from Q4 2015 to Q4 2025
+Top 10 ports with the highest growth in the Port Liner Shipping Connectivity Index, from the second quarter 2016 to the second quarter 2026

-Malaga (Spain) recorded the strongest percentage growth in the Port Liner Shipping Connectivity Index over the period, with its connectivity increasing by 1,247% relative to its 2015 level, reflecting a more than twelvefold expansion over the decade.
-It is followed by Puerto Bolivar (Ecuador), which registered an increase of 848%, and Qinzhou (China), where connectivity rose by 571%.
+Malaga (Spain) recorded the strongest percentage growth in the Port Liner Shipping Connectivity Index over the period, with its connectivity increasing by 1 153% between the second quarter of 2016 and the second quarter of 2026, reflecting a more than tenfold expansion over the decade.
+It is followed by Fujairah (United Arab Emirates), which registered an 886% increase, and Tripoli (Lebanon), where connectivity rose by 823%.